YtvwlD/gophor/README.md

 Shortterm:

-- Clean up configuration setting -- just need to rethink flags used, storing of variables and possibly move to file-based configuration.

 - Rotating logs -- have a check on start for a file-size, rotate out if the file is too large.
 Possibly checks during run-time too?